 You might question their inclusion, but you’d be too distracted by the random objects placed in each stage.
 Run the Bunny includes a light puzzle element, in that touching one part of the level will cause another section to change in some way.
 Rather than fall for the standard “put the key in the door” trap, the good folks at Adware Interactive (really) went for illogical image association.
 For example, touching clowns will open a wall, as will ducks.
 Right?
 Even the in-game help file gives up, simply stating that “Depending on where you are in the game different things will happen.”
 Other environmental interactions include sliding RC cars into panes of glass or collecting bunnies that disappear on contact with no visible effect.

 Apart from a brief but skippable menu screen, absolutely nothing in Run the Bunny gets so much as even a word attached to it.
 The planets are never mentioned, nor does the game attempt any kind of cohesive explanation for what’s going on in the levels.
 Advergames exist only to establish some kind of loyalty, awareness, or connection between a broad audience and your brand.
-But when the end product consists mostly of bunnies gliding around space in total silence, trying to push a clown into a wall, you’re in trouble.
+But when the game consists mostly of bunnies gliding around space in total silence, trying to push a clown into a wall, that’s not happening.

 The best part?
 By the game’s release in 1996, the Duracell Bunny had been entirely phased out in the company’s American ad campaign.